Judo coach arrested in Chhatrasal Stadium brawl case | Law-Order

 Kumar and his associates allegedly assaulted wrestler Sagar Dhankar and two of his friends Sonu and Amit Kumar on the intervening night of May 4 and 5 over a property dispute.
 Dhankar, 23, succumbed to injuries later.

-The wrestler was arrested, along with co-accused Ajay Kumar, on May 23 from outer Delhi's Mundka area.
+The Olympic medallist was arrested along with co-accused Ajay Kumar on May 23 from outer Delhi's Mundka area.

+Police said 11 people, including Kumar, have so far been arrested in connection with the incident.

 A video had surfaced on social media purportedly showing Kumar and his associates allegedly hitting a man with sticks.